“How can I be more productive?”

 - What’s nagging at you and is there any way to actually address it?

-- What specific tool, information, support, or motivation do you need to do the doing of the work?
+- What specific tool, information, support, or motivation do you need to do the work?

 - Are you acknowledging that it’s time to roll up your sleeves and just get it done?

-- Why are you wanting to do with the time you gain?
+- What are you wanting to do with the time you gain?
 Is the juice worth the squeeze?

 - Have you celebrated what you have done?